 Why focus on Public awareness, advocacy and civil society engagement?

-Sanitation competes with other agendas which are more captivating.
-Discussions of the on-going sanitation crisis have until recently involved only professionals.
-Decision makers and affluent classes tend to pay little attention to the situation of those who struggle daily with inadequate sanitation.
-Western media that regularly cover topics such as climate change and water scarcity are reluctant to cover the “taboo topic” of sanitation.
-The need to reach the public, the press, and policy makers worldwide is the challenge addressed by Working Group 9.
+Decision makers and affluent classes pay little attention to the situation of those who struggle daily with inadequate sanitation.
+The media cover topics such as climate change and water scarcity but consider talking about toilets taboo.
+To meet Sustainable Development Goal 6.2, we need to mobilize public opinion, the press, and policy makers worldwide.

 read more …

-- Working Group 9 highlights information and messages that mobilise and motivate communities and provides tools for effective advocacy.
+- Share strong sanitation messages, images and videos that motivate communities and serve as tools for effective advocacy.

-- We follow awareness raising activities, highlight practices that promote sustainable sanitation options and illustrates their use in local and global markets, especially for the poor.
+- Promote sustainable sanitation products and services in your country.
+Show their use in local and global markets, especially for the poor.